oracle-livelabs/database/ahf/ahf-autoupgrade-install/ahf-autoupgrade-install.md

     </copy>
     ```

-2. To check the status of SELinux:
+2. Check the status of SELinux.

     ```
     <copy>